 Wrap up

-Finally, we showed how to create a LangChain SQL Agent in n8n that can analyze a local SQLite file and provide answers based on its content.
+We’ve also gone through some AI agent examples and showed how to create a LangChain SQL agent in n8n that can analyze a local SQLite file and provide answers based on its contents.

 What’s next?

-Now that you have an overview and a practical example of how to create AI agents, it’s time to challenge the status quo and create an agent for your real tasks.
+Now that you have an overview and a practical example of how to create AI agents, it’s time to challenge the status quo and create an agent for your real-world tasks.

-Whether you're working alone, in a small team, or in an enterprise, n8n got you covered.
+Whether you work alone, in a small team or in an enterprise, n8n has a lot to offer.
 Choose from our cloud plans and jump-start right away or explore powerful features of the Enterprise edition.
-If you are a small growing startup, there is a dedicated plan for you on the pricing page.
+If you’re a small growing startup, there is a special plan for you on the pricing page.

-Join the community forum and share your success or seek support!
+Join our community forum and share your success or seek support!